1903 CE Indian Immigration to North America Begins

 1987 CE Kirpan Case in New York

 The kirpan, or short sword, must be worn by all initiated Sikhs.
-Partap Singh of New York was arrested while traveling by subway in New York because he is wearing the kirpan.
+Partap Singh of New York was arrested for traveling by subway in New York while wearing the kirpan.
 The court dismissed the case after learning that it was a religious custom.

 1988 CE First Sikh Day Parade, New York